 Conclusion

 Cuban Methodist are people of love, joy and gratitude to God.
 Yet they live out their faith under harsh economic and political limitations.
 There is very limited scope for the church to have an income generating project as a result of these limitations.
 The desire to do this exists, as does the need, given that ministers only earn $15 a month.
 It is by the grace and provision of God that despite this, those who feel called to ministry don’t count it as an obstacle to answering Gods call in their life.
 Food, petrol and other essentials are set at state prices, which are unaffordable for most Cubans, which is why the black market is so prolific.
 There are restrictions enshrined in Cuban law concerning the building of new church, which is currently against the law-a great challenge considering the rate of growth of the church!
 Yet with all these restrictions, not only has the church continued flourishing since the revival that started in 1999, but it has built a respectful and open relationship with the state, and has found favour with the state when government officials have witnessed the difference that the church is making.
 Lives in many communities are being transformed because the church has preached the saving Gospel of Christ to them.
 Young people have stopped feeling disenfranchised and pursuing unhealthy lifestyles and are instead worshiping God in church.
-People oppressed by witchcraft and god-absent Marxists-Leninist teachings taught to Cubans from the beginning of their education are being set free indeed by the Son.
+People oppressed by witchcraft and god-absent Marxists-Leninist teachings, taught to Cubans from the beginning of their education, are being set free indeed by the Son.
 Marriages are being transformed, relationship healed.
 Those that were once dancing Cuban son and salsa only for themselves and for the world are now dancing, singing and praising God.

-May we chose to learn from our Cuban brothers and sisters to not only listen to the Holy Spirit but obey His voice, May we chose, like our Cuban brothers and sisters, to live a life of intimacy with Christ that leads to spiritual abundance, faith, love, peace and joy, and ultimately, the expansion of Gods Kingdom in the Methodist Church in Britain.
+May we chose to learn from our Cuban brothers and sisters to not only listen to the Holy Spirit but obey His voice.
+May we chose, like our Cuban brothers and sisters, to live a life of intimacy with Christ that leads to spiritual abundance, faith, love, peace and joy, and ultimately, the expansion of Gods Kingdom in the Methodist Church in Britain.

 Sandra Lopez, Partnership Coordinator for Latin America and the Caribbean